dankraus/padawan360/README.md

 Solder the headers on the USB Shield if you purchased the unassembled version.
 Fit the shield over the Arduino UNO by lining up the pins and pushing in.
 It should fit snugly.
 Plug the Xbox 360 Wireless Receiver USB cable into the USB port.
 That was easy.

+If you're using the Mega, orient the USB ports to line up over each other.

 ### Sound